crazydog115/TTRStatusReddit/README.md

  * VERSION - Script version.
 Does not need to be changed
  * UA - User agent for the bot.
 Does not need to be changed.
 1. Edit your subreddit's sidebar and add the following where you want the table to appear:
+1. Ensure the user running the script has permission to write files to the working directory.

         [](#TTRStatusStart)
         [](#TTRStatusEnd)